-If you want to ensure your estate agent’s website is optimised for search engine optimisation (SEO), you must have a comprehensive SEO audit checklist.
-A thorough SEO audit is the only way to ensure your website has all the necessary elements to rank high in search engine results.
+If you want to ensure your estate agent’s website is optimised for SEO best practices, you must have a comprehensive SEO audit checklist.
+A thorough audit is the only way to ensure your website has all the necessary elements to rank high in search engine results.

 Let’s jump right in!

 Understand what an SEO audit is